 Burgerweeshuis, Former orphanage in central Amsterdam, Netherlands

-The orphans wore uniforms with red on the left side and black on the right side, representing the colors of Amsterdam through the centuries.
+The orphans wore uniforms split into red on the left and black on the right, mirroring Amsterdam's historical colors.
+These distinctive outfits made the children immediately recognizable as they moved through the city streets.

 Location: Amsterdam